TuxfeatMac/RPiHeatSinkTest/README.txt

 Raspberry Pi 4 - Heat Sink Test - V0.9.6

+Runs a Stresstest via Sysbench on all 4 cores to generate heat on the SoC.
 Measures the RPi SoC temperature and checks for CPU throttling every second.

 Features